M43.6 – Torticollis

 • Patients with this condition often present with their head tilted to one side.

-• The patients might report pain and discomfort in moving the neck.
+• The patients might report pain and discomfort when moving their necks.

-• Depending on the cause, additional symptoms may be present, such as fever (in infection) or movement disorders (in neurological conditions).
+• Depending on the cause, additional symptoms may be present, such as fever (in infection), movement disorders (in neurological conditions), vision problems, hearing difficulties, and delays in gross motor skills.

 • Wry neck